veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 See <https://github.com/google/closure-compiler/issues/861>

-See also the following [note from compiler release v20151015](https://groups.google.com/d/msg/closure-compiler-discuss/IcQfig9Bd1M/lwERBi4DAgAJ) about using `@struct`
+Note that `@constructor` implies `@struct` in recent versions of the compiler.
+See the following [note from compiler release v20151015](https://groups.google.com/d/msg/closure-compiler-discuss/IcQfig9Bd1M/lwERBi4DAgAJ) about using `@struct`

 > ` @struct` is now supported for `@interface` and `@record` declarations in the "old" type inference (The NTI has this behavior by default).